 - Muscle or joint pain

 - Agitation or hostility

 In addition, more users who attempt to quit taking depression medications are reporting antidepressant withdrawal symptoms.
 These symptoms can be so intense that patients are unable to stop taking the drugs and may need years to successfully wean off of them.
 In a 2017 study on long-term antidepressant use, only 54% of participants were able to successfully stop using these medications, and more than half of participants considered their withdrawal symptoms “severe.”
 When faced with these common side effects from medications, we expect to see many more patients seeking other types of clinical depression treatments, such as TMS.

 TMS Treats Clinical Depression Without the Side Effects of Antidepressants

 Transcranial magnetic stimulation, or TMS, is one of the best depression therapies available today and an excellent alternative to antidepressants.
-TMS can also be used in combination with antidepressant medications for those patients who have had some benefit from medication and who are not suffering significant side effects from medication.
-TMS involves sending magnetic pulses to stimulate areas of the brain where low activity can cause depression.
+TMS can also be combined with antidepressant medications for patients who have had some benefit from the medication and are not suffering significant side effects.
+TMS involves sending magnetic pulses to stimulate brain areas where low activity can cause depression.
 The procedure is non-convulsive, non-invasive, painless, and safe.
-It is FDA approved and has been used since 1985.
+It is FDA-approved and has been used since 1985.
 Best of all, TMS avoids the side effects associated with antidepressants and can even help those who suffer from treatment-resistant depression.

-If you are interested in learning more about TMS or antidepressant withdrawal, please contact Mid City TMS today, conveniently located in Midtown Manhattan.
+If you want to learn more about TMS or antidepressant withdrawal, please contact Mid City TMS today, conveniently located in Midtown Manhattan.